-Forensic audio enhancement services are the scientific process of clarifying audio recordings using non-destructive techniques to preserve speech quality.
+Forensic audio enhancement services are the scientific process of clarifying audio recordings using safe techniques to preserve speech quality.
 This is crucial for the trier of fact can make determinations about the events within the recorded evidence.
 Above all, the goal of forensic enhancement is to better hear dialogue by removing unwanted noise.
 This scientific process of improving the quality of dialogue is also known as speech enhancement or voice enhancement.

 TYPES OF RECORDINGS WE ENHANCE

 So you more clearly understand, we perform enhancement on a variety of audio recordings.
 These include, but are not limited to:

 Our audio forensic experts apply enhancement techniques to remove sounds.
 These unwanted sounds include static, furnace and air conditioning fans, hums and other distracting sounds.
 Therefore, these distracting noises are also known as “unwanted sounds”.

 Then, once we remove the unwanted sounds, we can apply enhancement processes.
 These enhancement processes will increase the “wanted sound” like speech.

 We apply enhancement services using standard equipment that is widely used in the industry.
 Law enforcement also uses this equipment.
 Above all, this step in the process is necessary to improve speech with forensic accuracy.
 Once enhanced, we can admit the recording as a clarified exhibit to assist the trier of fact.

 Similarly, the same is true for the audio quality of a video clip.
 We also perform enhancement to the audio within video recordings like police dash cameras, body cameras, doorbell surveillance devices (CCTV).
 That is why we have additional information for your review here how to enhance audio in a video file.